 You may serve this while the pasta is still warm, or chill it for a couple of hours.
 The longer it sits, the stronger the garlic gets.
 Garlic Event Horizon is probably 24 hours, though some hardy souls can take it after two days.
 Garlic cowards reduce the garlic to 3 cloves total.
 Who am I kidding?
-Garlic cowards won’t dare try it.
+Garlic cowards won’t even try it.

 JENNIFER’S GARLICKY PASTA SALAD